Axway/mft-convert/content/en/docs/TransferCFT/c_intro_userinterfaces/about_CFTUTIL/Configuring_CFT_Start_here/CFTPART.md

 ---
 title: "Partners - CFTPART "
 linkTitle: "CFTPART - Defining partners"
 weight: 390
----This page describes how to define the Partners object (CFTPART ) to set partner characteristics.
+--- This page describes how to define the Partners object (CFTPART ) to set partner characteristics.
 Use this command to describe partner characteristics.

 See also: